-- Environmental Health & Safety: (773) 325-3344

-- Emergency, Public Safety: (773) 325-7777
+- Environmental Health & Safety: (773) 325-3344 - Emergency, Public Safety: (773) 325-7777

-- I. Purpose
+I. Purpose

-The purpose of this exposure control plan is to eliminate or minimize School of Nursing (SON) employee and SON students' occupational exposure to human blood or other infectious body fluids.
-Other potentially infectious body fluids include: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, and any body fluid visibly contaminated with blood.
-In addition, the purpose of this plan is to provide information how what to do should an employee or student incur exposure to human blood or other infectious body fluids.
+The purpose of this exposure control plan is to eliminate or minimize School of Nursing (SON) employee and SON students' occupational exposure to human blood or other potentially infectious materials (See Appendix B).
+In addition, the purpose of this plan is to provide information how what to do should an employee or student incur exposure to human blood.